 |

-During the First World War Westinghouse
+During the First World War, Westinghouse

-produced military transmitters and receivers.
-In 1919
+mainly produced military transmitters and receivers.
+After the

-Westinghouse engineer Frank Conrad's Pittsburgh radio station
+In 1919 Westinghouse engineer Frank Conrad's

-8XK (later KDKA) received an
+Pittsburgh radio station 8XK (later KDKA) received an

 experimental licence.
 Westinghouse was one of the founders of